pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 778 Java | Ubuntu Server

+A day where I updated the documentation of my project, fixed some bugs in my pc, install a ubuntu server, and configured with docker, i am tired need a rest.

 #### Day 777 Java | SpringBoot
 Each day I am a better developer, I can create CRUD with java and spring boot some fast, I can understand a lot of concepts about the build of API, tomorrow I need to study more things about API creation.